iceberg425/Client_Project/README.md

 The two dataframes were merged before modeling.

 ### 4. Modeling
 We employ a Logistic Regression (lr) and a Support Vector Classifier (SVC) to tackle the problem.
+Given the nature of the problem, we were confronted with an imbalanced class problem.
+This problem was addressed using class weights.
-We tackle the imbalanced class problem using class weights.
-Although not reported here, we find that the results are sensitive to class weights.
+We find that the results are sensitive to class weights.
 We also find that the trade-off between the recall and precision appears to be more pronounced for the SVC than the lr.

 ## Conclusions and Next Steps